Black Luxury Wallpaper From Phillip Jefferies

-When I gave the primary bedroom a mini makeover, the headboard didn’t pop.
+When I gave the primary bedroom a makeover, the ivory headboard didn’t pop as I wanted.
 And that’s sad because it’s a damn good headboard that should shine.
-How did I want to proceed with the design?
-Yes, I could do paint, but I wanted something more luxurious.
-More texture.
-Limewashed walls?
+How did I want to proceed with the bedroom makeover?
+Yes, I could paint, but I wanted something more luxurious.
+Limewash?
 Venetian plaster?
-Personally, I didn’t want bright pops of color, so my instincts automatically went to light and neutrals.
+How about some black luxury wallpaper from Phillip Jefferies.

-Wallpaper arrived.
+The black textured wallpaper arrived.
 We hired Steven Kaye of Paper Craft Interiors again.
-He worked on my home office back last year.
+He wallpapered my home office last year.
 If you are in the Chicagoland area, Steven is your man.
 He works with many of the local interior designers here and is a master wallpaper hanger…and I’m not saying that in a joking manner.
 He’s literally the regional director of the National Guild of Professional Paperhangers.

-I highly advise hiring someone familiar with Phillip Jeffries to hang your wallpaper because each collection is different to install which can make it a bit trickier to install.
-With an investment like this, you don’t want to be a first-timer.
+I highly advise hiring someone familiar with Phillip Jeffries to hang your wallpaper because each collection is made of a different material which can make the installation a bit tricky.
+Since luxury wallpaper is an investment, you don’t want this to be your first time.

-Steven was able to knock out the install in 2 days.
+Steven was able to knock out the wallpaper install in 2 days.
 He was a bit nervous, thinking that I may not have ordered enough.
-He knew it was going to be tight.
+It was going to be tight.
 I used this yardage calculator, and let me tell you, it was right on the nuts.
-Because he’s a master of his craft, we had about 8′ leftover, but there was enough to finish the entire room and cover the switchplates and vents.
+Because he’s a master at his craft, we had about 8′ leftover, but there was enough to finish the entire room and cover the switchplates and vents.

-Now that the wallpaper is installed, it’s time to put the room back together.
+Now that the black textured wallpaper is installed, it’s time to put the room back together.
 But a few decor decisions must be made.

 - There is white trim around a hidden door that leads to the jacuzzi tub on the other side of the wall.
 It’s tucked away in a corner, but definitely should not be white.
 In retrospect, I probably should have removed the trim making the entrance invisible.
 Lessons learned and not a big deal.
 I’ll be taking my Broad Strokes swatch into the paint store for a matchy-match shade of black and no one will notice.